Site Replication

 With synchronous replication, AIStor attempts to replicate the object prior to completing the originating PUT operation.
 AIStor returns a successful PUT operation whether or not the replication attempt succeeds.
 This reduces the risk of slow write operations at a possible cost of stale or missing objects on the remote location.

-AIStor strongly recommends using the default asynchronous site replication.
+MinIO strongly recommends using the default asynchronous site replication.
 Synchronous site replication performance depends strongly on latency between sites, where higher latency can result in lower PUT performance and replication lag.
 To configure synchronous site replication use mc admin replicate update --sync

-Proxy to Other Sites
+Proxy to other sites

 AIStor peer sites can proxy GET/HEAD requests for an object to other peers to check if it exists.
 This allows a site that is healing or lagging behind other peers to still return an object persisted to other sites.